BenTracyDotCom/JHADigitizer/README.md

 # Acme Widgets Digital JHA Tool
 ![test status](https://github.com/BenTracyDotCom/JHADigitizer/actions/workflows/ci.yml/badge.svg)

-Online tool to search, create and manage Job Hazard Analysis documents\
+Digital tool to search, create and manage Job Hazard Analysis documents\
 **This guide uses Laravel Sail to run the demo app a development environment ONLY.**

 ##### This giude assumes you have PHP and the Docker Desktop GUI installed